 - Order any of myLAB Box’s STI testing kit options online.
-This includes most common infections in the United States.
-You can even test for multiple infections at once with a combination test kit.
-(You even get free shipping!)
+You can even test for multiple infections at once with a combination test kit (and you even get free shipping!)

-- Collect a sample using the easy-to-follow instructions.
-This only takes about five minutes!
+- Collect a sample using the easy-to-follow instructions – only takes about five minutes!

 As you can see, the process is simple and thorough.
 Within days, you’ll receive your results. myLAB Box offers a free phone consultation with our physician affiliate regardless if your results are positive or negative.